-Cuba’s capital – Havana – is full of impressions.
-Although it feels like you traveled in a time machine to the year 1960, and
+Cuba’s capital, Havana, is full of impressions.
+Although it feels like you travelled in a time machine to the year 1960, and

 People like Pablo, especially, impress with a unique style!

 Smoking his cigarette and chatting on the street, he clearly enjoys life.
 For Pablo, style not only means wearing his jacket in spite of the oppressive heat, but it is a general attitude of mind, so it does not come surprising to see him carry a chair for a woman on the street in order for them to have a chat.